MatteoMissana/ConvNeXtSAM/README.md

 with this function you will save your images with some dots that represent the most activated pixel.
 Dots will be green, red and blue.
 Green one is derived with a threshold method that derives the pixel from a determined heatmap based on the dimension of the bounding box.
+You can utilize this method by setting the 'thresh' flag True.
 The blue one is instead derived from a heatmap obtained as a weighted mean of the 3 heatmaps, based on bounding box size.
+To utilize this method set the 'medie' flag True.
 Red one is the center of the bounding box.

 To evaluate your model:
 ```